 If you are interested in being a part of our team, please contact us at firstname.lastname@example.org for details.

-Partnership with Volleyball BCEffective May 2018, TFC Volleyball will work in partnership with VBC in the promotion, development and community-building for the sport of volleyball in the Province of British Columbia.
+Associate Partnership with VBCEffective May 2018, TFC Volleyball will work in partnership with VBC in the promotion, development and community-building for the sport of volleyball in the Province of British Columbia.
 Both organizations will:

 » Recognize each other operating entities with individual mandates, but also as partners to grow the sport of volleyball, make it more accessible with more opportunities to play, and create a more cohesive volleyball community across the province.